SylwiaGrudkowska/JDemetra-documentation/index.md

 temporal disaggregation and benchmarking.

-JDemetra+ enables the implementation of the ‘[ESS Guidelines on Seasonal Adjustment’ (2015)](https://ec.europa.eu/eurostat/.../KS-GQ-15-001-EN-N.pdf).
+JDemetra+ enables the implementation of the ‘[ESS Guidelines on Seasonal Adjustment’ (2015)](https://ec.europa.eu/eurostat/documents/3859598/6830795/KS-GQ-15-001-EN-N.pdf).
 JDemetra+ has been [officially recommended](https://ec.europa.eu/eurostat/cros/system/files/Jdemetra_%20release.pdf), as of 2 February 2015, to the members of the ESS and the European System of Central Banks as software for seasonal and calendar adjustment of official statistics.

 From a technical point of view, JDemetra+ is a collection of reusable and extensible Java components, which can be easily accessed through a rich graphical interface.
-The software is a free and open-source software (FOSS) developed under the [EUPL licence](http://ec.europa.eu/idabc/eupl.html).
+The software is a free and open-source(FOSS) developed under the [EUPL licence](http://ec.europa.eu/idabc/eupl.html).